fzallocco/Inventory-Management-System/README.md

 # 1. How to run program

-Make sure you have the latest JDK installed
+Make sure you have the latest JDK installed;
-I have Java version 18.0
+I have Java version 18.0.

 After cloning this repository, open this folder with your terminal.
 For Windows, you can choose to open the folder with CMD (Terminal) by right-clicking on it and selecting terminal.